L3cr0f/DccwBypassUAC/ReadMe.md

 &emsp;- https://github.com/L3cr0f/Metasploit-modules/blob/master/bypassuac_injection_winsxs.rb
 <br>
 <br>
 <p align="justify"><b>Warning!
-This module is in the process of being implemented in Metasploit, so currently will not work since many dependencies are not currently included in the framework.</b></p>
+This module is in the process of being implemented in Metasploit, so currently will not work since many dependencies are not currently included in the framework, to see them check this <a href="https://github.com/rapid7/metasploit-framework/pull/8509">pull request</a>.</b></p>

 <h2>5.
 Disclaimer</h2>
 <p align="justify">This exploit has been developed to show how an attacker could gain privileges into a system, not to use it for malicious purposes.
 This means that I do not take any responsibility if someone uses it to perform criminal activities.</p>